Best Mountain Bike Under 200

 - The Aluminum frame is high quality

 - Dual-suspension fork

 - Rear tire doesn’t have a disc brake

 Since this is an entry level road bike, it is more likely to be used for short distance rides.
 Consequently, the problem with the seat being less comfortable won’t bother much.
 Still, if it does bother you, this bike has more than enough features to make up for it.

-No matter what people say, women bikes are different to that of men’s, which means a bike designed for the latter shouldn’t be used by the former.
+No matter what people say, women’s bikes are different from that of men’s, which means a bike designed for the latter shouldn’t be used by the former.
 And if you want to know the benefits a women-specific bike will give to them, look no further than this bike.

 First thing first – despite this being a mountain bike, I’d not recommend it to be ridden on extremely rough surfaces.
 Reason?
 Look at its tires.

 They aren’t thick or wobbly, meaning they are more for speed than for traction.
 Put simply, this whole explanation means that you should only ride this bicycle either on fully paved or on slightly off-road conditions.
 Anything worse, and things might get ugly.